bummzack/sortablefile/README.md

 sortablefile
 ============

-An extension for SilverStripe 3.1 that allows sorting of multiple attached images (extends UploadField).
+An extension for SilverStripe 3.1 and 3.2 that allows sorting of multiple attached images (extends UploadField).

 This is meant to be used with a `many_many` or `has_many` relation.
 The `many_many` relation should be preferred over the `has_many` relation, as it will allow you to add the same image/file to multiple pages and have individual sorting for images on each page.